FrogsInSpace/SmartLocalization3/README.md

 In comparison with original Smart Localization 2, developed by Niklas Borglund & Jakob Hillerström this fork have some advantages:

 -Unity 2018.2 full support
 -TextMesh Pro support
 -Sprite loading from resources
 -UI.Image component
 -Sprite component
--For greater experience you can choose localizations for a certain item in Inspector -Legacy code removed
+-For greater experience you can choose localizations for a certain item in Inspector
+-Legacy code removed
 -New example scene

+# Instalation

+Please visit [Releases Page](https://github.com/chocolacula/SmartLocalization3/releases) where you can get .unitypackage for Unity 2018.2 or download and import Assets/SmartLocalization folder if yor Unity version is lower then 2018.

 # Instruction